ts33kr/boot/README.md

 respond to it with a JSON encoded HTTP response.

-* **boot.Aux** - is a piece of application's business logic that is exposed as an auxilirary operation.
+* **boot.Aux** - is a piece of application's business logic that is exposed as an auxiliary operation.
 It could be invoked by endpoints or by another auxiliary operations.
 Operations in one service can easily call auxiliary operations of other services.
 All the communication between the caller and an aux operation should be implemented via the context.